 PayPal Payment Gateway Integration in Laravel

-Integrating payment gateways API in the application is quite complex stuff.
-Fortunately, Omnipay library made developer’s lives easy.
+Integrating payment gateways in the application is quite complex stuff.
+Fortunately, Omnipay library makes the developer’s life easy.
 Omnipay is the most popular payment processing library for PHP.
-It gives an easy and clean code for integrating different payment gateways.
+It gives an easy and clean approach to integrating different payment gateways.
 You don’t need to read payment gateway documentation thoroughly.
-All you need to do is use the code/system provided by Omnipay and you are done.
+All you need to do is use the guidelines provided by Omnipay and you are done.

-That being said, install Omnipay library using the command:
+That being said, install the Omnipay library using the command:

 composer require league/omnipay omnipay/paypal